 rolexdaddy: Right now it’s ARAL AFTER ANAL.
 I did a lot of research for that one.

 It’s not easy writing about sex once you’re milked dry of inspiration.
-Sex gets pretty repetitive fast, so it’s a challenge to keep scenes exciting.
+Some opt to go to an escort münchen service to get more inspiration – or for relief.
+Still, when it comes to writing, sex gets pretty repetitive fast, so it’s a challenge to keep scenes exciting.
 That was why I did a lot of research.
-At dahil nga may policy ako to make every fic worse (better) than the last, I chose a setting I thought not many people knew of-which was Alter lol.
-Basta.
+It’s my policy to make every fic worse (better) than the last, I chose a setting I thought not many people knew of-which was Alter lol.
 Please read ARAL AFTER ANAL if you are interested 😉

 nineafternoons: I have to pick “Kung Hindi Ngayon, Kailan Pa?” because it was my first Filipino fic.
 Bago ko naisip ‘yung plot ng story nun, I was inspired by the conversations I had with my twitter mutuals and friends.
 The fic was really special to me.

 Ano ang challenges na hinaharap ng mga Filipino fic writers?
 Mahirap bang mag-connect sa mga Filipino readers?